iza-institute-of-labor-economics/gettsim/docs/geps/gep-00.rst

 If the final comment period passes without any substantive objections, then the GEP can officially be marked ``Accepted``.
-You should send a follow-up message notifying the community (celebratory emoji optional but encouraged :tada::sparkles:), and then update the GEP by setting its ``:Status:`` to ``Accepted``, and its ``:Resolution:`` header to a link to your follow-up message.
+You should send a follow-up message notifying the community (celebratory emoji optional but encouraged :tada: :sparkles:), and then update the GEP by setting its ``:Status:`` to ``Accepted``, and its ``:Resolution:`` header to a link to your follow-up message.